Skip to content

 Executive Snapshot

-• UK — No single AI Act; regulator-led, “pro-innovation” model with central government coordination and the UK AI Safety Institute.
+• 🇬🇧 UK — No single AI Act; regulator-led, "pro-innovation" model with central government coordination and the AI Security Institute (rebranded Feb 2025).
 Regulators are issuing sector guidance and pilots (assurance, sandboxes).
+The Data (Use and Access) Act (mid-2025) marks the UK's first statutory step toward AI-relevant obligations.

-• South Korea — Passed the AI Basic/Framework Act (promulgated 21 Jan 2025; effective Jan 2026).
+• 🇰🇷 South Korea — Passed the AI Basic Act (promulgated 21 Jan 2025; effective 22 Jan 2026).
 Establishes national governance, trustworthiness requirements and enables future rules; extra-territorial effects likely for some activities.

 Jurisdiction Guides